By: David Weiss

 7. Cubs trade Ryan Dempster to the Rangers (2012 trade deadline)

 When the Cubs decided to go into tank mode six years ago, they traded Dempster amid his best season.
-In return they got Kyle Hendricks who has been an excellent pitcher since he was a rookie in 2014.
+In return they got Kyle Hendricks who has been an excellent pitcher since he was a rookie.
 Thanks to Hendricks 2016 campaign the Cubs ended the 108 year drought.

 8. Mets trade R.A.
 Dickey to the Blue Jays (Prior to 2013 season)

-9. Cubs Jeff Samardzija and Jason Hammel to the A’s (2014 trade deadline)
+9. Cubs trade Jeff Samardzija and Jason Hammel to the A’s (2014 trade deadline)

-While there is no doubt many trades that work our well, there are no shortage of trades that backfire.
+While there is no doubt many trades work our well, there are no shortage of ones that backfire.
 Here is a list of trades in which the team dealing the ace did not get back the return they hoped for-

 1. Blue Jays trade David Cone to the Yankees (1995 trade deadline)